mnemnion/JLpeg.jl/docs/src/index.md

 are identical.
-In the three-argument form, a function may be provided, which must have the signature `(marked::AbstractString, checked::AbstractString)::Bool`, with the result of calling the function on the regions of interest used to pass or fail the match.  `JLpeg` provides several built-ins, which may be invoked by providing these symbols as the third argument:
+In the three-argument form, a function may be provided, which must have the signature `(marked::AbstractString, checked::AbstractString)::Bool`, with the result of calling the function on the regions of interest used to pass or fail the match.
+This may also be written in [do syntax](@extref `Do-Block-Syntax-for-Function-Arguments`).

+For the most common comparisons, `JLpeg` provides several built-ins, which may be invoked by providing these symbols as the third argument.
+These don't have to allocate SubStrings or look up a function, and should always be preferred for what they do.

 | Built-in  |           Match when           |
 | :-------- | :----------------------------- |